IBM/nodejs-in-notebooks/README.md

     ![create_custom_runtime_environment](/notebooks/images/new_custom_environment.png)

-  You can now associate notebooks with this environment definition and run Node.js in the code cells, as illustrated in the sample notebook.
+  You can now associate notebooks with this environment definition and run Node.js in the code cells, as illustrated in the getting started notebook.
   > Note: An environment definition is only available within the project that it was defined in.

-## Loading the getting-started notebook
+## Loading the getting started notebook

 The [getting started notebook](notebooks/nodebook_1.ipynb) outlines how to
    * use variables, functions, and promises,